Email prospecting is a hot topic these days—and it should be because it works. Or at least, it works when it's done right.

 In my experience, most emails heavily focus on the seller; words describing the seller will outnumber the words about the buyer 6 to 1.

 Buyers don't care about you, your company, your products or your services.
 They care about how you can help them achieve their goals.
-If point #1 is done well, you should already have an idea of what's important to this particular buyer, and you can customize your email accordingly.
+If point #1 is done well, you should already have an idea of what's important to this particular buyer, and you can customize your value proposition and email accordingly.

 Ask for a meeting.
 I've received emails that attend to the first 3 points well, but have poor response because of the mere fact that the seller did not ask for a meeting.
 Having a wonderfully crafted, customized email with a weak call to action will get you nowhere.
 Include a next step in every communication.
 Be specific and ask for a date and time to talk.